huggingface/blog/playlist-generator-st.md

 ## Some Thoughts

-As we can see, Sentence Transformers and Gradio are great choices for this kind of project!
+Sentence Transformers and Gradio are great choices for this kind of project!
 ST has the utility functions that we need for quickly generating embeddings, as well as for running semantic search with minimal code.
 Having access to a large collection of pre-trained models is also extremely helpful, since we don’t need to create and train our own models for this kind of stuff.
 Building our demo in Gradio means we only have to focus on coding in Python, and [deploying Gradio projects to Hugging Face Spaces is also super simple](https://huggingface.co/docs/hub/spaces-sdks-gradio)!

 There’s a ton of other stuff I wish I’d had the time to build into this project, such as these ideas that I might explore in the future: